appsmithorg/design-system/packages/design-system/Component-Migration-Checklist.md

 - [ ]  Create a branch to change the imports on appsmith/ce.
       - [ ]  On this branch, delete the files for the component you’ve just migrated.
       - [ ]  Everywhere the component was used, change the import to point to the design-system package instead.
+      - [ ] If you've migrated a component that is used a specific new places in the ee-repo, make updates there as well.
 - [ ]  Test the changes you’ve made and if the imports you’ve generated work as expected in your local developer environment of appsmith
       - [ ]  install yalc on your system
       - [ ]  run `yarn build` to build the package, then `yalc publish` to imitate the package being published